Guide to the

 Learn more about laddering.

-In general, the best practice is for investors to:
+In general, sound practice is for investors to consider:

-• Use a diversified/laddered approach for a strategic ongoing level of protection.
+• Using a diversified/laddered approach for a strategic ongoing level of protection.

 The research paper on S&P 500 Index Buffer Strategies discusses the two approaches in depth, and provides guidance on fitting the portfolio design to investment goals.